davestephens/ansible-nas/docs/testing.md

 ## Vagrant

 A [Vagrant](https://www.vagrantup.com/) Vagrantfile and launch script (`tests/test-vagrant.sh`) are provided to spin up a testing VM.
-The config in `tests/test.yml` is used by the script to override any existing config in `group_vars/all.yml`.
+The config used for the Vagrant environment is located at `inventories/vagrant/group_vars/vagrant.yml`.
+You can modify it in order to activate services.
+By default, Heimdall is enabled.

 By default the VM will be available on 172.30.1.5.
 If everything has worked correctly after running `tests/test-vagrant.sh`, you should be able to connect to Heimdall on http://172.30.1.5:10080.